Skip to main content

 Here, household size ranges from two to 12 people, and the median income is zero.
 Tarped trailers and run-down RVs branded with names like WANDER, NOMAD, and ADVENTURE line the block.

-At 1:30 pm, Michael Morgan and three of his medical students pull up in a van stocked with medical supplies, Narcan, socks, blankets, and M&M cookies.
+At 1:30 pm, Michael Morgan and three of his medical students pull up in Fourth Street Clinic’s mobile unit—a medical van stocked with medical supplies, Narcan, socks, blankets, and M&M cookies.
 This is their clinic.
-This is street medicine.
-“House calls,” Michael calls them.
+This is street medicine—“house calls,” Michael calls them.
+It's a concept he was first introduced to as a medical student shadowing the provider who inspired his path.

 Paige, a case manager, scans the scene with a walkie-talkie in hand.
 People are outside today—a woman sweeps her porch, two men tinker with bikes, another dozes in a camp chair, slack with exhaustion.
 “All clear,” Paige radios in.